Best Places to Eat in Magic Kingdom

 There are undoubtedly tons of great options, but depending on what you’re looking for in your dining experience some choices are better than others.
 Read on to see our top picks for the best places to eat in Magic Kingdom and find which option best meets your needs regardless of breakfast, lunch, dinner, or just a tasty treat!
 And if you have one of the Disney Dining Plans, we have included both Table Service and Quick Service options on our list.

-Each restaurant has a different atmosphere, experience, menu, and price range so take a look at this list before walking into the first eatery you find.
+Magic Kingdom restaurants all have a different atmosphere, experience, menu, and price range so take a look at this list before walking into the first eatery you spot.

 Want to grab a bite before starting a busy day in the park?
 Here are our top choices for a magical first meal of the day: